bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 01:48 PM CT, February 17</p>
+<p class="updated_time"> Latest data: 02:14 PM CT, February 17</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 56°, which is 6° *colder* than yesterday.
-Tomorrow is expected to be 13° **warmer** than today.
+Tomorrow is expected to be 11° **warmer** than today.

 Currently:

 - 56°
-- Possible Drizzle
+- Drizzle
-- 83% humidity
+- 77% humidity
 - 14 mph wind
-- 96% cloud cover
+- 80% cloud cover
-- 33 AQI 🟩
+- 34 AQI 🟩
-- 0.02 inches of rain expected in the next 48 hours
+- 0.04 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>